tdulcet/Distributed-Computing-Scripts/README.md

 ### PrimeNet

-Automatically gets assignments, reports assignment results, upload proof files and optionally registers assignments and reports assignment progress to PrimeNet for the GpuOwl, CUDALucas, Mlucas, mfaktc, and mfakto GIMPS programs.
+Automatically gets and registers assignments, reports assignment progress and results, uploads proof files to and downloads certification starting values from PrimeNet for the Mlucas, GpuOwl/PRPLL, CUDALucas, mfaktc and mfakto GIMPS programs.
+Additionally, it can get assignments and report results to mersenne.ca for exponents above the PrimeNet limit of 1G.
 Supports both Python 2 and 3 and Windows, macOS and Linux.
-Requires the [Requests library](https://requests.readthedocs.io/en/master/), which is included with most Python 3 installations.
-The script will automatically install Requests on first run if it is not already installed.
-GIMPS [discontinued first time LL assignments](https://mersenneforum.org/showthread.php?t=26682) in April 2021, although the script [still supports them](https://mersenneforum.org/showthread.php?p=575260#post575260) for users of CUDALucas or with limited disk space.
+Requires the [Requests library](https://requests.readthedocs.io/en/latest/), which is included with most Python 3 installations.
+The program will automatically prompt to install Requests on first run if it is not already installed.
+GIMPS [discontinued first time LL assignments](https://mersenneforum.org/showthread.php?t=26682) in April 2021, although the program [still supports them](https://mersenneforum.org/showthread.php?p=575260#post575260) for users of CUDALucas or with limited disk space.
 Our [GpuOwl](#gpuowl), [CUDALucas](#cudalucas) and [Mlucas](#mlucas) Linux scripts automatically download, setup and run this.
 Adapted from the PrimeNet Python script from [Mlucas](https://www.mersenneforum.org/mayer/README.html#download2) by [Loïc Le Loarer](https://github.com/llloic11/primenet) and Ernst W. Mayer, which itself was adapted from primetools by [Mark Rose](https://github.com/MarkRose/primetools) and [teknohog](https://github.com/teknohog/primetools).

 #### Usage